microsoft/sqldev/_includes/partials/java/crudunix.md

 </properties>
 <!-- prepopulated content by Maven -->
 ```
 For this sample, let's create two tables.
 The first will hold data about "users".
-Create a **User.java** file in your Maven project located at: SqlServerHibernateSample\src\main\java\com\sqlsamples\User.java
+Create a **User.java** file in your Maven project located at: SqlServerHibernateSample/src/main/java/com/sqlsamples/User.java

 Copy and paste the code below into your newly created **User.java** file.
 Save and close the file.
 ```java